 Our members provide almost any service imaginable; health care, dog walking, legal advice, cooking, accounting, sewing, computer services, home repair, tutoring, gardening, photography, the list keeps growing.
 Everyone has valuable skills to share.
 You can search our list of available services by clicking here.

 Everyone!
 Our membership is open to people of all ages, abilities, and backgrounds.
 Over 2,500 families, organizations, businesses, groups and individuals in the greater Portland region have already participated.
 All new members must attend an orientation session to help familiarize them with the Hour Exchange, and begin meeting other members.
-Orientations are normally held the third Monday of the month from 5:30-6:30.
-Click here to find out about our orientation schedule.
+Orientations are held monthly, alternating between Saturday mornings and weekday evenings.
+See the orientation schedule.

 You can log your hours and search for services online using hOurworld online software developed by fellow member Stephen Beckett.
 Accessing our online software is simple and easy and will be covered in your orientation.
 We also have E-buddies to assist members who have difficulty accessing or navigating hOurworld.
 If you would like to learn more about our online software, go to www.hourworld.org or check out the Software Guide.